 Users should keep their data away from ISPs for several reasons.
 Chief amongst these includes:

-• Privacy protection: Your ISP can watch and follow what you do online.
-It includes the websites you visit, the content you check out, and the services you use.
+• Privacy protection: Your ISP can monitor and follow what you do online, including the websites you visit, the content you check out, and the services you use.
 By shielding your information from ISPs, you maintain your privacy.
-You avoid them from collecting and keeping details about your internet activities.
+You prevent them from collecting and keeping details about your internet activities.

 • Preventing data profiling: ISPs accumulate information on users’ web activity and interests.
 They use it to create detailed user profiles, which they can sell to advertisers.
 By concealing your data from ISPs, you can cut the odds of becoming the target.
 You also prevent the creation of a detailed profile based on your web activities.